divio/divio-cloud-docs/reference/uwsgi-configuration.rst

     invalid request block size`` error in your project's logs.

     In this case, you can increase the buffer size to allow larger request headers.
-(You may also want to find out why your site is running into such large request headers.)
+(You may also want to find out why your site is running into such large request headers - for example, its cookies may be excessively large.)